barbazul/1kfa/mod_guide_gm.md

 when they describe their character's actions or when they act out dialogue?

 How long is a player taking to make a particular decision?
-A long duration often indicates that the decision is *important* to the player, so if the consequences are big, they might feel very rewarded.
-This can be tricky though, when one player is taking a long time, notice the other players too and gauge how the delay is affecting them.
+A long duration often indicates that the decision is *important* to the player, so agree with them by creating big consequences from that decision.
+Keep the other players in mind though, when one player is taking a while, gauge how the delay is affecting others at the table.

 Do the players argue with each other?
 Argument indicates that they believe that there are important stakes of a particular decision.
 This can be a